 1. Mismatched Dates: The #1 Killer

-Your travel itinerary, flight booking, hotel reservation, and insurance must all show the exact same dates.
+Your travel itinerary and insurance must all show the exact same dates.
 Even a one-day discrepancy can trigger rejection.

 - Flight vs. insurance: If your flight arrives on June 1 but your insurance starts June 2, you're uninsured for the first day – grounds for refusal.